liujoshua/BridgeDocs/_articles/app_dev_lifecycle.md

 |Remove schema field (required or not)|Set the max app version for this field to the current release version of your application.
 The next release will not see the field (and should not send that data).|
 |Change the name of a field|This is like a remove and then an add.
 You may need to set a max version on the old field, and create a new field with a min app version, in order to avoid creating a new revision of the schema.|

+## Release to production

-Finally, a new version of your app is released to the app store with a higher version number.
+When you are ready, you release a new version of your app to the app store with a higher version number.
 As users download the app and requests start to include that version number, new app versions (and only new app versions) will see your changes during this transitional period.

+The same process works for hiding content on a release: by setting the maximum version of an app that receives a consent group or schedule, and setting that value to the version that is currently in production, when you release a new app version, these objects will no longer be returned to users.

-## End-of-life for older versions of your app
+## End-of-life for older app versions

 It is not possible to force users to update their applications, so it is wise to leave older configuration for older app versions if at all possible.
 Over time, with subsequent revisions of operating systems and phone hardware, some users may even find they cannot update to newer versions of your app until they update their phone hardware.